-The location of former UST 14 are illustrated in Figure II-1.
-Detailed schematics illustrating the location of the tank and ancillary piping as configured during operation is not available.
-During removal activities, Fort Stewart DPW personnel observed no holes in the tank and, therefore, the source of contamination is believed to have been piping leakage and/or tank overflows.
+The location of former USTs 232 and 233 are illustrated in Figure II-1.
+Detailed schematics illustrating the location of the tanks and ancillary piping as configured during operation is not available.
+During removal activities, Fort Stewart DPW personnel observed no holes in either tank and, therefore, the source of contamination is believed to have been piping leakage and/or tank overflows.
 At the present time, the only remaining source of contamination at the site is contaminated soil located below the former tank pit.